chuongnguyen26/cse15l-lab-reports/Lab_4_Report.md

 <Ctrl-R> java <space><enter>
 ```

 * The java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore TestListExamples command was in the search history.
-But since I don't know where exactly in the search history, I pressed "**Ctrl-R**" to enable search command and searched for the "javac" pattern.
-When I found the correct "javac" command, I pressed "**enter**" to run the "javac" command line and start compiling all java files in the directory.
-Since I know that "javac" of files in lab7 was the most recent "javac" type command line I called, by searching "javac" pattern should give me the correct javac command line to compile all java files exist in lab7.
+But since I don't know where exactly in the search history, I pressed "**Ctrl-R**" to enable search command and searched for the "java" pattern.
+But since "javac" also contains the substring "java", typing "java" alone won't be helpful.
+To have the pattern "java" stands as its own word, press "**space**" immediately after "java".
+Once I found the correct "java" command, I pressed "**enter**" to run the "java" command line that will run the TestListExamples file.
+Since I know that I only ran "java" command line on TestListExamples file prior to the competition, by searching through the search history with the pattern "java**space**>" will give me the correct command line.

 ### Step 4 : Edit the code file to fix the failing test